the-turing-way/the-turing-way/book/website/project-design/persona-creation.md

 ### Section 9: Fears and personal issues

-This section will reflect on fears and personal issues that your persona may face while participating in your project or community online by asking the following questions:
+This section will reflect on fears and personal issues that your persona may face while participating in this project or community online by asking the following questions:

 - Would your persona be able to participate for a long period?
 - In what situations your persona might encounter difficulties during their participation?